luisamesty/Amerpsoft-iDempiere-community/README.md

 ## Description
 <pre>
-These repository is a main project for several Idempiere Plugins shared and published for Idempiere Community.
+This repository is a main project for several Idempiere Plugins shared and published for Idempiere Community.
 AMERPSOFT plugins are brought to you by Luis Amesty from Amerpsoft Consulting.
 </pre>